 Beneficial bacteria also help establish and maintain the biological filter in an aquarium.
 The biological filter is a vital component of the aquarium’s filtration system and provides a surface area for the bacteria to grow and thrive.
 The bacteria colonize on various materials, such as filter media, rocks, and substrate, forming a biofilm.
 This biofilm acts as a natural filter, removing harmful substances from the water as it passes through.

-See also How does algae grow in a fish tank
+See also What water do you put in a fish tank

 It’s important to note that adding aquarium salt to the water does not directly kill beneficial bacteria.
 However, salt can have an indirect effect on the bacterial population by altering the osmotic balance in the aquarium.
 High salt concentrations may stress or inhibit the growth of certain bacterial species, which can disrupt the balance of the ecosystem.
 Therefore, it’s recommended to use aquarium salt cautiously and only when necessary.